tamino-martinius/node-next-model/README.md

 ### queryBy

 Special query syntax is dependent on used connector.
 But all connectors and the cache supports basic attribute filtering and the special queries $and, $or and $now.
 All special queries start with an leading $.
+The query can be completely cleared by calling `.unqueried`

 ~~~js
 User.queryBy({ gender: 'male' });